alicemirror/drawingmachine/README.md

-# drawingmachine
+# The Drawing Machine
-Hypocicloid drawing machine on BBC micro:bit
+## Hypocicloid drawing machine on BBC micro:bit